 PACKET PICK-UP: All runners must have a valid, government-issued photo ID to pick up their packets.
 A photo ID is not required for children 17 and under.
 Participants are limited to picking up ONE additional race packet for another person.

-GEAR CHECK: Clear Gear Check Bags will be provided to all registered runners at Packet Pick-Up in the EXPO.
-Runners may check the clear Gear Check bag in the George R. Brown Convention Center (GRB) on Race Day.
+BAGGAGE INSPECTION/GEAR CHECK: On race weekend, all bags and items may be subject to search.
+To expedite lines and avoid bag searches, we discourage bringing any bags other than the race-issued clear Gear Check bag.
+Clear Gear Check bags will be provided to all registered runners at Packet Pick-Up in the EXPO.
+Runners may check their clear Gear Check bag in the GRB on Race Day.
 Clear bags containing other bags will not be accepted.

-START CORRALS: No bags of any kind will be allowed in the start line corrals or on the course.
+START CORRALS: No bags of any kind will be allowed in the start corrals or on the course.
 ‘Camelbacks’ or other similar hydration systems are allowed.

 MEDICAL EMERGENCIES: If you see a runner in distress, offer assistance and alert the nearest race official.
 If the situation appears to be urgent, call 911.
 Visit our website to learn about Hands-Only CPR and how you can help save a life!

 SEE SOMETHING, SAY SOMETHING: If you see suspicious behavior, make the call.
 Notify a race official, uniformed official or call 911.

 - Download the Chevron Houston Marathon mobile app and Click “Ok” to receive notifications.
 Push notifications may be sent out with important race alerts.

 - Follow the Chevron Houston Marathon Instagram and Facebook page

 - Tune to Channel 13 (ABC13) or espn3.com on race day from 7 – 10 a.m.

 - Visit abc13.com on race day beginning at 7 a.m. to watch a live stream of the elite race and the finish line cameras.